Genesis 37:12-36 · Genesis · Updated April 25, 2026

 Interpretation and theological stakes

 Rabbinic Judaism interprets this passage with a focus on the moral culpability of Joseph's brothers.
 The tradition emphasizes that their jealousy and subsequent actions are condemnable.
-The verses highlight this perspective by detailing the brothers' initial intent to murder Joseph (Genesis 37:18) and their eventual decision to sell him (Genesis 37:28).
+The verses detail the brothers' initial intent to murder Joseph (Genesis 37:18) and their eventual decision to sell him (Genesis 37:28).
 This interpretation sees the brothers as responsible for their sin against Joseph, reflecting a broader theme in Jewish teaching that stresses personal accountability for one's actions.
 The text, particularly through the brothers' deceit of their father (Genesis 37:31-33), illustrates the ethical failings and the moral lessons to be drawn from their wrongdoing.

 Continue reading with a Scholar plan